 Best Value: Nomad

-$29/50GB or $22/20GB | 35+ countries | Full hotspot | 5G
+€24.77/50GB (ON SALE) or €18.79/20GB (ON SALE) | 35+ countries | Full hotspot | 5G

 This is the backpacker eSIM.
-At $0.58/GB on the 50GB plan, nothing in the market comes close.
+At €0.50/GB on the 50GB plan (currently on sale), nothing in the market comes close.
 A 4-week backpacking route — Lisbon to Barcelona to Nice to Rome to Athens — burns through maybe 25-35GB with normal use.
 You’ll finish your trip with data to spare.
 That’s less than the price of a single intercity train ticket in Western Europe.

-If 50GB feels like too much, the 20GB plan at $22 covers 2-3 weeks of moderate use.
+If 50GB feels like too much, the 20GB plan at €18.79 (ON SALE from €31.60) covers 2-3 weeks of moderate use.
+Both plans are on sale now — verify pricing at checkout as promotions change.

 Read my Nomad Review